Mouradev2/django-starter/README.md

 [The MIT License](LICENSE)

-## :boom: Other Django project source codes
+## 💥 Other Django project source codes
 Feel free to visit my github repository [title](https://github.com/Mouradev2).
-You may find your next django project inspiration :bulb: , source codes for multiples types of projects are availables!
+You may find your next django project inspiration 💡 , source codes for multiples types of projects are availables!